Asayuki397/Obsidian/CS300/HW2.md

 ## (c)

-he main idea is **3-way partitioning** to handle duplicates efficiently:
+The main idea is **3-way partitioning** to handle duplicates efficiently:

 ### Modified MY-PARTITION (3-way partition):